kimono-koans/dano/README.md

 * Non-media path filtering (which can be disabled)
 * Highly concurrent hashing (select # of threads)
 * Several useful modes: WRITE, TEST, COMPARE, PRINT
-* Select from multiple checksum algorithms (default: murmur3, MD5, adler32, CRC32)
+* Select from multiple checksum algorithms (default: murmur3, MD5, adler32, CRC32, SHA160, SHA256, SHA512)
+* Decode option which allows one to decode the stream before executing
 * Write to xattrs or to hash file (and always read back and operate on both)

 ## Why `dano`?
 Because FLAC is really clever